New CCPA Calls for More Awareness and Facebook Revamps Privacy Plan

 Recently, a survey testing privacy knowledge was conducted on 1000 employees.
 Reports suggest that 12 percent of employees said they were unsure if they should report a cybercriminal stealing sensitive client data while at work.
 This issue demonstrates that there is a strong need for privacy awareness training in protecting sensitive information.
 That being said, a national data privacy standard must be addressed by Congress this year.
 However, there are risks involved.
 For example, if data rules are not done properly, it could harm startup culture and have a negative effect on innovators.

 In other news, Zuckerberg’s plans to become more privacy-focused include end-to-end encryption for Messenger conversations and secure WhatsApp statuses that only friends can see.
 They are spending $3 billion to cover possible fines from the Federal Trade Commission over privacy violations in the past.
 In the future, they plan to emphasize private messaging and attain a bigger role in communities.
 Additionally, they will remove groups that have harmful content, supporting their motto, “The future is private”.

 Facebook wants AI researchers to figure out privacy.
-They are currently working with Udacity, which is an online learning site, to try to enable AI research that doesn’t affect or harm privacy.
+They are currently working with Udacity, an online learning site, to try to enable AI research that doesn’t affect or harm privacy.
 As an incentive, they are offering scholarships to 5,000 people to encourage them to take a new Udacity course called Secure and Private AI.
 The idea is for people to learn how to apply techniques that AI powers are using.

 Microsoft is also gearing towards better security by strengthening security options available to Microsoft 365 customers.
 With access to new data controls, businesses will be able to better manage encrypted emails, prevent sharing of sensitive information, and investigate possible data errors.
 Using these controls, people can hone in on specific security issues, such as data leakage or phishing attacks.
 On top of that, Microsoft 365 is adding a feature called “Secure Private Channels,” to help protect sensitive information from being unintentionally shared or leaked.